 The Never-Never Plant is also known as Fishbone Prayer Plant and in parts of Europe they are also known as Stromanthe.

-Care tips: Wipe leaves with a damp cloth to remove accumulated dust.
-Do not use leaf shine as this will damage the foliage.
+Wipe leaves with a damp cloth to remove accumulated dust.
+Avoid using leaf shine as this will damage the foliage.
+Brown leaf tips may occur.

 (offer valid for minimum spend of £50)